watson435/test/README.md

    default because it is unsigned.
 You will be told the APK cannot be parsed.

-# Running server on device
+# Browsing server on device
 -------------------------
 For a Vagrant server
 If you are using a Genymotion Emulator you can access the server by browsing to http://10.0.3.2:9991 or http://10.0.3.1:9991 (one of these two URL's)